cyphar/cyphar.com/doc/published/20170412-golang-integration-coverage.md

 author: Aleksa Sarai
 published: 2017-04-12 15:30:00
 updated: 2017-04-12 15:30:00
+short_description: >
+  An interesting hack I figured out to give you far more coverage information for your test suite, by abusing test packages and a splash of AWK.
 description: >
   While Go's system for unit tests is very seamless and full-featured, allowing for coverage reports to be generated as well as various other cool features,